krystalgong/PPD_analysis/PPD_analysis_112124-kg.md

 ### WordCloud for **Somewhat disagree**, **Strongly disagree**
 ![Word Cloud for Q30](/wordclouds/Q30_2.png)

+### Text summary:
+-	Transfer processes are extremely “opaque”
+-	There are no opportunities to see within transfer process
+-	Strong correlation between strongly agreeing transfer is fair with identifying how to transfer
+-	Transfer processes are only available known in nepotistic situations: many uses of nepotism again
+-	Majority qualitative data disagrees that transfer is fair and transparent

 ## Q31
  **The process for promotions within the Philadelphia Police Department is fair.**